 History of Cuil an Daraich Guest House

-The history of Cuil an Daraich guest house begins in the beautiful village of Logierait.
+Our history at Cuil an Daraich guest house begins in the beautiful village of Logierait.
 The village lies at a junction of the rivers Tay and Tummel.
 The name Logierait means ‘little hollow’ by the rait or castle, situated just north of the village was a rait holding an Iron Age Fort.

 Apart from the guest house two other historic buildings exist.
 The Logierait Inn is situated on the site of the old courthouse, from here justice was handed out until 1746.
 The church in Logierait was founded around 650 by St Cedd, a missionary of the Celtic church of Iona.
 The current church, founded approximately 1800 is built on the grounds of the original Culdee church.
 It’s a great place to visit with a Pictish cross believed to be over 1000 years old and tombstones depicting biblical times thought to be 300 years old.
 The other significant item is a stone built into the church wall, commemorating one Alexander Mackenzie who was the first liberal Prime Minister of Canada.